AP ART HISTORY RESOURCES

 Close Looking/Visual Analysis

-Materials to develop close looking skills skill
+Materials to develop formal analysis (visual analysis) skills

 Horror vacui